 There was strong growth over time in the number of letters packed starting from a low rate of between 5-7 letters per hour with no sizable differences between treatments and culminating at the end of day 1 with the positive gift treatment averaging 13 letters per hour, with the control treatment averaging around 10 per hour, and with the negative reciprocity treatment just a bit below that.
-Overall the two-day positive treatment yielded an increase of nearly 15% in letters per hour (10.5 versus 9.1) over the control treatment (z = 1.54, p <0.12 using a Mann-Whitney non-parametric test statistic; t = 2.03, P < 0.05 using a two sample t-statistic).
+Overall the two-day positive treatment yielded an increase of nearly 15% in letters per hour (10.5 versus 9.1) over the control treatment (z = 1.54, p < 0.12 using a Mann-Whitney non-parametric test statistic; t = 2.03, P < 0.05 using a two sample t-statistic).
 The authors note that these results appear much weaker in a regression controlling for subject characteristics, with dummy variables accounting for the growth in the number of letters packed per hour.
-This regression does not include an interaction term to account for the much faster growth in letters packed per hour in the positive reciprocity treatment, as shown in Figure 3 of their paper.
-We conjecture that a regression with this interaction term would pick up a strong
+However, this regression does not include an interaction term to account for the much faster growth in letters packed per hour in the positive reciprocity treatment, as shown in Figure 3 of their paper.
+We conjecture that a regression with this interaction term would pick up a strong positive reciprocity effect.
+If so, this would contrast with the earlier results of GL as the effect of positive reciprocity occurs late rather than early. $\frac{91}{2}$